doosik71/download-missing-zotero/readme.md

 ## Notes

-- The script will receive command line argument for the path to your Zotero database file.
+- The script will receive a command line argument for the path to your Zotero database file.
-- The downloaded files will be saved in the zotero storage directory.
 - This script accesses your Zotero SQLite database to identify missing attachments and downloads them.
 - Ensure that your Zotero database is not open in Zotero during script execution.
+- The downloaded files will be saved in the zotero storage directory.
 - Use it responsibly and respect copyright and licensing agreements when downloading files.

 ## Zotero SQLite Database Table Reference